IP Guidance

 Any style of claim is acceptable in Japan, and it will not be necessary to modify the original claims to comply with Japanese claim practice.

-However, there was a claim format rule change that prohibits multiple dependent claims depending from other multiple dependent claims (Multi-Multi Claims) and the new rule became effective on April 1, 2022.
 The new rule is not applied to patent applications which have a legal filing date earlier than April 1, 2022.

 Patent Specification Requirements